-Compensation for negligent Financial Adviser advice
+Compensation for negligent financial adviser advice

-At Nelsons our experts have a detailed understanding of bringing professional negligence claims against Financial Advisers.
+At Nelsons, our experts have a detailed understanding of bringing professional negligence claims against financial advisers.
 Our team will guide you step by step through what is required to get a successful conclusion to your case.

-Financial Advisers are usually instructed by individuals to advise on investments like stocks and shares, unit trusts, open-ended investment companies, investment trusts and personal pension schemes to name but a few.
+Financial advisers are usually instructed by individuals to advise on investments like stocks and shares, unit trusts, open-ended investment companies, investment trusts and personal pension schemes to name but a few.

 An independent adviser is just that: independent.
 They should provide independent, objective advice and most importantly can offer advice on a number of different financial products in the market.
 A tied agent usually only offers products to which they are “tied”, for example a bank mortgage adviser will only recommend products from the bank or building society for which they work.

-The list below is not intended to be exhaustive so, if you think you have a professional negligence claim against your Financial Adviser, and you cannot see an example below, please contact us for a no obligation initial telephone assessment.
+The list below is not intended to be exhaustive so, if you think you have a professional negligence claim against your financial adviser, and you cannot see an example below, please contact us for a no obligation initial telephone assessment.

 - Advising individuals about personal pensions, making recommendations to transfer one pension from an existing structure to another more unsuitable structure and executing the same.
-Financial Advisers should take care to ensure they understand their client’s needs and discuss with them the suitability of the pension investments they are making.
+Financial advisers should take care to ensure they understand their client’s needs and discuss with them the suitability of the pension investments they are making.